-The ADS1294/6/8 have three supplies: AVDD, AVDD1, and DVDD.
+The ADS1294/6/8 has three supplies: AVDD, AVDD1, and DVDD.
 Both AVDD and AVDD1 should be as quiet as possible.
-AVDD1 provides the supply to the charge pump block and has transients at f{CLK} .
-Therefore, it is recommended that AVDD1 and AVSS1 be star connected to AVDD and AVSS.
-It is important to eliminate noise from AVDD and AVDD1 that is non-synchronous with the ADS1294/6/8 operation.
+AVDD1 provides supply to the charge pump block and has transients at f{CLK} .
+So it is recommended that AVDD1 and AVSS1 be star connected to AVDD and AVSS.
+It is important to eliminate noise from AVDD and AVDD1 that is non-synchronous with the ADS1294/6/8 operation; see the EVM layout for star ground connection example (application report SBAA175, SPI Timing Considerations for the ADS119x/129x Devices).
 Each supply of the ADS1294/6/8 should be bypassed with $10\mu F$ and a $0.1\mu F$ solid ceramic capacitors.
-It is recommended that placement of the digital circuits (DSP, microcontrollers, FPGAs, etc.) in the system is done such that the return currents on those devices do not cross the analog return path of the ADS1294/6/8.
+It is recommended that placement of the digital circuits (DSP, microcontrollers, FPGAs, etc) in the system is done such that the return currents on those devices do not cross the analog return path of the ADS1294/6/8.
 The ADS1294/6/8 can be powered from unipolar or bipolar supplies.